Apollo Justice: Ace Attorney: Story

-In the final case, Apollo is selected to serve as the defense in an experimental jury-style trial system organized by Phoenix, called the "Jurist System".
-His client, professional forger Vera Misham, is accused of poisoning her father Drew.
-After Vera succumbs to poison while testifying, the jurists are instructed by Phoenix, who is the chair of the Jurist Simulated Court Committee, to play a "game" using the "MASON System", which simulates Phoenix's personal investigations.
-Seven years earlier, while representing magician Zak Gramarye in court, Phoenix was tricked into using false evidence created by Vera, costing him his reputation and job.
+Apollo is later selected to serve as the defense in an experimental jury-style trial system organized by Phoenix, called the "Jurist System".
+His client, artist Vera Misham, is accused of poisoning her father Drew, a professional forger.
+Apollo proves that Vera is actually the forger, but she succumbs to poison while testifying; the jurists are then instructed by Phoenix, who is the chair of the Jurist Simulated Court Committee, to play a "game" using the "MASON System", which simulates Phoenix's personal investigations.
+Seven years earlier, while representing magician Zak Gramarye in court, Phoenix was tricked into using false evidence created by Vera, costing him both his reputation and job.
 Zak subsequently disappeared, leaving his daughter Trucy in Phoenix's custody.
-Over the years, Phoenix uses his experience and connections to gradually uncover the truth: Trucy and Apollo are half-siblings gifted with a unique power of perception by their mother, Thalassa Gramarye.
-Furthermore, Zak was forced to abandon Trucy, his daughter, in order to honor the wishes of her grandfather, who passed the legal rights to his magic to her side of the family.
-It also transpires that Zak was Shadi Smith, the victim in the first case, who had come to give the rights to Magnifi's magic to Trucy before being killed by Kristoph when the latter recognized him.
+Over the years, Phoenix uses his experience and connections to uncover the truth: Trucy and Apollo are half-siblings gifted with a unique power of perception inherited through their mother, Thalassa Gramarye.
+Furthermore, Zak was forced to abandon Trucy in order to honor the wishes of her grandfather, who passed the legal rights to his magic to her side of the family.
+It also transpires that Zak was Shadi Smith, who had come to give the rights to Magnifi's magic to Trucy before being killed by Kristoph.

-The whole matter takes a surprise turn when Kristoph is summoned to testify and it transpires that he was Zak's original attorney before being fired after losing a game of cards with the defendant.
-In truth, he was the one who had requested the creation of the false evidence from the Mishams in order to win the high-profile case and become famous.
-Apollo accuses Kristoph of setting up Phoenix with the false evidence out of both revenge and jealousy before attempting to kill everyone related to the case out of fear of being found out.
+Kristoph is summoned to testify under suspicion of poisoning Vera, revealing that he was Zak's original attorney before being fired, and had requested the creation of the false evidence from the Mishams in order to win the high-profile case and become famous.
+Apollo accuses Kristoph of setting up Phoenix with the false evidence after being fired to get revenge on him and Zak, and of attempting to kill everyone related to the case out of fear of being found out.
 Following the final arguments, the player takes control of Lamiroir, who is one of the jurists for the case, and must decide whether or not Vera is guilty.
-If "Guilty" is chosen, it triggers an alternate ending in which a hung jury forces the court with no choice but to delay the verdict.
-Vera's condition worsens and she dies soon after, resulting in the case receiving no conclusion and an uncertain future for the Wright Anything Agency.
-If "Not Guilty" is chosen, then Vera is declared innocent by unanimous vote and ultimately recovers from the poison.
-With his name cleared, Phoenix considers applying for readmission to the bar and assures Lamiroir, who is really Thalassa in disguise, that he will watch over Apollo and Trucy.
+If "Not Guilty" is chosen, then Vera is found not guilty by unanimous vote and recovers from her poisoning.
+With his name cleared, Phoenix considers applying for readmission to the bar and assures Lamiroir, who is Thalassa in disguise, that he will watch over Apollo and Trucy.

+If "Guilty" is chosen, it triggers a bad ending in which a hung jury forces the court to delay the verdict, only for Vera to die from her poisoning that night, leaving the case unresolved.